ShrutiGossain/PythonVirtualEnv/README.md

 ## Creating the clone of the existing installed python in the system.

-- Deactivate any other python virtual env created.
+- Deactivate any other python virtual environment created.
 - Run `py -m virtualenv --sytem-site-packages`.